temporalio/documentation/docs/typescript/logging.md

 ---
 id: logging
-title: Logging, Metrics, and Tracing in TypeScript SDK
+title: Logging and Sinks in TypeScript SDK
-sidebar_label: Logging
+sidebar_label: Logging and Sinks
 description: Workflow Sinks allow you to export information from the Workflow back to the Node.js environment, often used for logging, metrics, tracing.
 ---